The Brest region is situated in the south-west of the Republic of Belarus.

 The area of Brest region is 32,787 km2 (12,660 miles2).
 Population is about 1,38 million people.

 This region was formed on December 4, 1939.
-Initially, the region was divided into 3 povets: Brest povet, Kobrin povet and Pruzhany povet.
+Initially, the region was divided into 3 uyezds (districts): Brest uyezd, Kobrin uyezd and Pruzhany uyezd.

-In 1940, instead of povets, the following districts were created: Antopol district, Beryoza district, Brest district, Vysokoe district, Gainovka district, Divin district, Domachevo district, Zhabinka district, Kamenets district, Klescheli district, Kobrin district, Kossovo district, Malorita district, Porozovo district, Pruzhany district, Ruzhany district, Semyatichi district and Shereshyovo district.
+In 1940, instead of uyezds (povets), the following districts were created: Antopol district, Beryoza district, Brest district, Vysokoe district, Gainovka district, Divin district, Domachevo district, Zhabinka district, Kamenets district, Klescheli district, Kobrin district, Kossovo district, Malorita district, Porozovo district, Pruzhany district, Ruzhany district, Semyatichi district and Shereshyovo district.